 6. Communicate, And Communicate More

 If there is anything that binds a union, it is communicating openly and frequently.
 One of the benefits of being in a healthy relationship includes being able to vent without restraint.
+It allows you both in understanding each other’s concerns.
 However, communication also implies voicing your own insecurities, admitting your mistakes, and owning up to losing your temper at times.

 Don’t just indulge in routine chit-chat.
 Take time out to discuss your feelings and your expectations.
 Talk about your relationship and tell your partner what you feel is lacking.
 Honest chats lead to real bonding, as you are daring to lay bare your heart in front of your spouse.
+Make the love languages that both of you understand, be it words, gestures, or physical touch.
 Always remember to show respect while having a conversation.
 Real intimacy starts from this.

 7. Remind Yourself Of The Person You Fell In Love With